arielelkin/site_source/articles/why-im-not-a-react-native-developer.markdown

 # Acknowledgements

 My thanks to Rami Chowdhury and Alkis Papadakis for their helpful feedback on early version of this article.
+Thanks also to Greg McMullen for helping me decipher esoteric IP texts.

 # Changelog